 - Add the peaches to the grill, and cook them for about 6 minutes, flipping after 3 minutes.
 You’ll want both the tempeh strips and the peaches to have nice grill marks.
 Remove them from the heat.

 - In a large bowl, place the spring salad mix and toss with the balsamic dressing.
-Add the grilled tempeh and peaches, the pistachios and the tofu feta.
+Add the grilled tempeh and peaches, along with the tofu feta and pistachios.
 Serve while the tempeh and peaches are still warm.

 Recipe originally published May 22, 2017.
 Updated July 25th, 2021.